everthis/dawn/README.md

     connections on Unix domain socket "/tmp/.s.PGSQL.5432"?
 ```
 method one: edit `postgresql.conf` and modify `unix_socket_directory`

 method two: export `PGHOST`

 method three: rebuild postgresql with `--host=HOST` set what you want.

+method four: execute like this `PGHOST=localhost; psql`, which sets the variable and executes psq both at once.

+method five: execute command with `-h` parameter, for example `psql -h /tmp/`

 ### TODO